 Why organizations should consider a multi-cloud strategy for their AI/ ML projects and how to make it happen

-As organizations migrate their Artificial Intelligence (AI) solutions to the cloud, others have already embarked on AI or Machine Learning (ML) multi-cloud strategies.
+As organizations migrate their Machine Learning projects to the cloud, others have already embarked on AI or Machine Learning (ML) multi-cloud strategies.
 There are significant advantages to adopting a multi-cloud strategy — using several public cloud providers to manage your infrastructure and applications — from driving AI-driven business solutions at lower costs to gaining flexibility.
 But adopting a multi-cloud strategy is a complex undertaking.

 Let’s look in more detail at some of the advantages of embracing a multi-cloud strategy for your AI and ML projects; point out some of the challenges, and highlight an approach designed to overcome these challenges and drive success.